Admin368/wicf-task-manager/Tasks.md

 [] Add Done for the Day( Checkout button functionality) - checkout time - rate how the day was put of 5 stars - write notes - add it on the tabs on team page - checkout history with notes (so can be used as summary) and overal rating
 [] if copied link no access but logged in, ask popup enter password to get access and continue to team

+# Refactor Issues

-[] If teams already Joined no need for password
+[x] If teams already Joined no need for password
-[] Home page tabs, search Teams, Joined teams
+[x] Home page tabs, search Teams, Joined teams
 [x] Team slug on home page
+[] UserList Broken
+[] Front End dont allow Tick if not checked in
+[x] on arrived on no accessed team enter password to join